 Let’s get the formalities out of the way:

 I graduated with my Master’s of Art in Psychology in May 2020, and became licensed as a mental health counselor (LMHC) in 2022.
 I began my career working in community mental health as a clinicial case manager, and also worked for years with incarcerated individuals on healing the trauma that so often leads to re-traumatization through entry into the carceral system.
-I am now in full-time private practice, and operate both via telehealth and in-person out of a sweet little office in Holyoke, MA.
+I am now in full-time private practice.

 How I Work:

 First things first: the most important elements of my working style are my lived-experience and my intuition; I came to this work professionally after being the long-time client of a highly-skilled therapist, and my personal work with her taught me more than any graduate class I might ever take.
-My intuition guides all of the work I do with my clients, who often uncover unexpected wells of emotional content within themselves as we navigate our way into their stories while following my intuition’s lead.
-As much as I trust my own intuition, I also encourage my clients to learn to trust and embrace their own; we become a team of intuitive power, working together to uncover, understand, and elevate.
+This matters because, as clinicians, we can only go as deep with our clients as we’ve been able and willing to go with ourselves.

 I work through connection and collaboration.
 When I’m in-session with a client, I am all in — completely focused and giving them 100% of my energy, knowledge, and emotional capacity.